hardcpp/P2PoolExtendedFrontEnd/README.md

 How to install
 ====================
-Put the files in the web-static folder of your P2Pool node installation.
+Put these files in the web-static folder of your P2Pool node installation or use --recursive when cloning the p2pool repo.

-Edit js/settings.js to add your contact email and pool name.
+Edit conf/settings.js to add your contact email and pool name.

 Edit index.html to change the Litecoin-icon and Litecoin-large to the images you want (or remove them completely).